Understanding the Need for Professional Teen Depression Treatment

 Maintaining regular communication with your child is the best way to ensure their emotional health and stay on top of changes that may signal a problem.
 If you’ve noticed signs of depression in your teenager, ask how they have been feeling and gently bring up signs or behaviors that concern you.
 Try not to lead with accusations or bombard your teenager with too many questions at once.
 Instead, it’s best to prompt a discussion, listen, and offer support.

 When discussing the possibility of professional treatment for your teen or young adult’s depression, listen to your child’s concerns and questions and be ready to address them with an open mind.
-Emphasize that the goal of professional young adult and teenage depression treatment is to help them cope with their feelings and give them the tools to solve underlying problems.
+Emphasize that the goal of professional treatment is to help them cope with their feelings and give them the tools to solve underlying problems.

 Teens and young adults may resist the idea of treatment because they fear medication or the stigma surrounding it.
 Try to be respectful of these concerns while encouraging compromise and positive first steps toward professional help.